opensearch-project/OpenSearch/ecs/README.md

 For testing purposes, the script `generate_events.py` can be used to generate events for a given module.
 Currently, it is only able to generate events for the `vulnerability-detector` module.
-To support other modules, please extend or refactor the script.
+To support other modules, please extend of refactor the script.

 The script prompts for the required parameters, so it can be launched without arguments: